jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/gcc/14/O1/divergences/t1007-hash-object/default/divergences.md

     CF: get_next_component at abspath.c:40:31
     CT: git_is_dir_sep at git-compat-util.h:447:1
     RF: git_is_dir_sep at git-compat-util.h:449:1
+    CF: get_next_component at abspath.c:40:31
+    CT: git_is_dir_sep at git-compat-util.h:447:1
+    RF: git_is_dir_sep at git-compat-util.h:449:1
+    CF: get_next_component at abspath.c:43:29
+    CT: git_is_dir_sep at git-compat-util.h:447:1
+    RF: git_is_dir_sep at git-compat-util.h:449:1
+    CF: get_next_component at abspath.c:43:29
+    CT: git_is_dir_sep at git-compat-util.h:447:1
+    RF: git_is_dir_sep at git-compat-util.h:449:1
+  Occurrences: 4

+ProgramCallRemoved
+  Before events:
+    CF: get_next_component at abspath.c:40:31
+    CT: git_is_dir_sep at git-compat-util.h:447:1
+    RF: git_is_dir_sep at git-compat-util.h:449:1
+    CF: get_next_component at abspath.c:40:31
+    CT: git_is_dir_sep at git-compat-util.h:447:1
+    RF: git_is_dir_sep at git-compat-util.h:449:1
+    CF: get_next_component at abspath.c:43:29
+    CT: git_is_dir_sep at git-compat-util.h:447:1
+    RF: git_is_dir_sep at git-compat-util.h:449:1
+    CF: get_next_component at abspath.c:43:29
+    CT: git_is_dir_sep at git-compat-util.h:447:1
+    RF: git_is_dir_sep at git-compat-util.h:449:1
+    CF: get_next_component at abspath.c:43:29
+    CT: git_is_dir_sep at git-compat-util.h:447:1
+    RF: git_is_dir_sep at git-compat-util.h:449:1
+    CF: get_next_component at abspath.c:43:29
+    CT: git_is_dir_sep at git-compat-util.h:447:1
+    RF: git_is_dir_sep at git-compat-util.h:449:1
+  Occurrences: 106

+ProgramCallRemoved
+  Before events:
+    CF: get_next_component at abspath.c:40:31
+    CT: git_is_dir_sep at git-compat-util.h:447:1
+    RF: git_is_dir_sep at git-compat-util.h:449:1
     CF: get_next_component at abspath.c:43:29
     CT: git_is_dir_sep at git-compat-util.h:447:1
     RF: git_is_dir_sep at git-compat-util.h:449:1